This is the best damn pulled pork recipe i’ve ever made. Yes, you read that correctly. And it’s made in an Instant Pot electric pressure cooker!

 Carefully remove the chunks of pork from the Instant Pot to a large bowl.
 The pieces may fall apart and that’s just fine.
 Once all the pork pieces are in a bowl, use two forks to shred the pieces.

-Add favorite BBQ Sauce and Serve
+Add Favorite BBQ Sauce and Serve

 At this point, your pulled pork will already be full of flavor.
 Just try a piece and you will be amazed!
 You can serve just like this (with some of the juice from the pot drizzled in).
 Or, you can add your favorite BBQ sauce.
 Add the sauce in small amounts to start.
 You don’t want the pork swimming in the sauce, but rather the sauce complimenting the pork.